Supertrawn/MAC-Labo-1/README.md

 	9. *given*
 	10. *time*
 5. The size of the index on disk: 16 éléments à 1.40Mo
-6. The required time for indexing: TODO
+6. The required time for indexing: 2,726s

 ### Indexing and Searching the CACM collection - Reading Index